jcorry/nmap-scan-api/readme.md

 ### UI
 The UI is a simple HTML grid supplied by Bootstrap 4.
 The HTML is generated from templates using Go's `html/template` package which is sparse, but adequate for very basic display.

+The list view also makes a JSON representation available.
+An API URL is provided.
+If the `Content-Type` request header is `application/json` the handler will respond with JSON.